amd/ryzen-ai-documentation/docs/getstartex.rst

 |
 |

-Step 2: Prepare the CIFAR10 dataset for training (optional), quantization and inference
+Step 2: Prepare the CIFAR10 dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, the ResNet-50 model from PyTorch Hub is utilized and trained using the CIFAR-10 dataset.
+In this example, we utilize the ResNet-50 model (from PyTorch Hub) finetuned using the CIFAR-10 dataset.

 The ``prepare_model_data.py`` script downloads the CIFAR10 dataset in pickle format (for python) and binary format (for C++).
-The dataset is used for training (optional), quantization and inference.
-The script has an optional flag to perform the retraining process on CIFAR10.
-The training process runs over 500 images for each epoch up to five epochs.
-The training process takes approximately 30 minutes to complete.
+This dataset will be used in the subsequent steps for quantization and inference.

 Run the following command to prepare the dataset: